List of Late Night with Conan O'Brien sketches: Brian McCann on the Spot

 During the monologue or opening segment, O'Brien mentions a big news item and says Brian McCann is on the scene and cuts to him via a "remote feed", which is actually McCann standing in front of a greenscreen backdrop.
 McCann gives an increasingly absurd report that involves a variety of gags, such as the backdrop turning into a slideshow of various landmarks as he attempts to convince O'Brien that he is taking a tour.
-At one point McCann is seen wearing a pants suit and blond wig in a report about Hillary Clinton.
+At one point McCann is seen wearing a pantsuit and blond wig in a report about Hillary Clinton.
 Throughout the sketch McCann becomes increasingly frustrating to O'Brien, who wanders off his set and shows up on McCann's screen and knocks him unconscious with a breakaway chair.
 The camera angle shifts to show the green screen was right next to Conan's set.
 As McCann is revealed to be faking unconsciousness, O'Brien then derides his acting and wonders if he will lie there for the rest of the bit.

 McCann has also done a remote feed of sporting events, such as NBA Finals and U.S. Open, where he had Kevin Garnett, Doc Rivers, and Tiger Woods to interview, though they did not appear on screen.
 But at the end, the interviewees come out, partially hiding themselves, but only to reveal that it is actually Pierre Bernard.
 Then O'Brien would knock out McCann with an object.

 When reintroduced on Tonight August 24, 2009, O'Brien did not hit McCann with a chair.
 Instead, McCann just walked out of his shot and into O'Brien's (a running gag in the satellite interview sketch), followed by Bernard, who portrayed the Obama family off screen, and an elderly man playing Brett Favre, who appeared earlier in the broadcast.